 Successful PDS Award holders will have the opportunity to:

 - be invited to attend a series of exclusive events where you can meet The University of Manchester's President and Vice Chancellor, interact closely with our academic community and network with other PDS Awards students;

 - benefit from international research leadership under distinguished scholars;

 - become a PDS Awards ambassador for the University;

 - benefit from our extensive transferable skills training for PhD researchers.

 If you wish to be considered, you must first follow all the usual admissions processes and receive a conditional/unconditional PhD offer.
 As such, we ask that online PhD applications are submitted by 24 March 2023 to enable review, interview and supervisor selection.

 On your application form in the funding section, state that you intend to apply for a PDS Award.
 See information on potential projects and supervisors and information on how to submit an online PhD application.

-Once you have been interviewed and offered a PhD place, you will then work with your Primary Supervisor to complete the PDS application form, which needs to be submitted to the Faculty Doctoral Academy by 30 April 2021.
+Once you have been interviewed and offered a PhD place, you will then work with your Primary Supervisor to complete the PDS nomination form, which needs to be submitted to the Faculty Doctoral Academy by 28 April 2023.

-All PDS applications will be reviewed internally and a shortlist of candidates will be interviewed before final offers on funding are made interviews are expected to take place in early June 2021.
+All PDS applications will be reviewed internally and a shortlist of candidates will be interviewed before final offers on funding are made.
+Interviews are expected to take place in early June 2023.
 We will award three fully-funded scholarships within the Faculty of Biology, Medicine and Health.